accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Decoupling__.
 Not all metadata are necessary to be stored in the central store.
 Less important ones can be decoupled to other stores that scale differently, e.g. Tectonic.
 This approach increases complexity, and incurs cost on messaging, especially for the previous tight memory scans.

   * __Pushdown__.
 Metadata can be separated into two levels.
 The first level is still served in the central store.
 The second level is looked up on-demand, pushed down to many more data nodes, or pushed down to SSD.
 A typical example is to handle "Lots of small files": Small files are compacted into a big file, which also persists the index; [HDFS](https://vanducng.dev/2020/12/05/Compact-multiple-small-files-on-HDFS/) only knows the big file, and loads indexes on-demand.

+  * __Levels of delegation__.
+Similar with Pushdown, the example is Big Table, think the cluster-wide B+-tree as the metadata.
+Metadata is essentially an index to lookup data, if in tree structure, it can be decomposed level by level, and naturally scaleout lower levels to whole cluster, where the top level is specially kept in a consistent Paxos quorum.

 __Metadata where to store__